The Writers' Deal Hub

 Because the MBA’s span provision doesn’t guarantee overscale pay or cover all writers, here are some questions to consider as you negotiate your deal:

 By comparing your effective weekly rate under “Your Results” with the Guild’s Article 14 minimums, you can see how your weekly pay measures up against WGA scale.
 If your weekly rate from this calculator is less than Guild minimum, you will be paid Guild minimum.
-But that means you aren’t being paid any overscale, and your reps should be pushing for a higher episodic fee or negotiating a deal with a set weekly rate (for example, scale+ 20%).
+But that means you aren’t being paid any overscale, and your reps should be pushing for a higher episodic fee or negotiating a deal with a fixed weekly rate (for example, scale + 20%).

 2. If you are not covered by the MBA’s span provision, how can you make sure you are paid a fair weekly rate?

-For writer-producers on series with longer episode orders or who make more than $400,000 (or $375,000 on a cable series), the MBA’s span provision will not apply.
-The Guild will continue working to expand span protections in future MBA negotiations.
-In the meantime, you and your reps can negotiate for overscale span protections or a deal with a weekly rate to ensure that you are paid appropriately for your work.
-Your deals can include a set weekly rate that you will be paid, specify a limit on the number of weeks you will work, or specify that each episodic payment covers only 2.4 weeks (or some other specified number of weeks) per episode.
+For writer-producers on series with longer episode orders or who make more than $450,000 (or $375,000 on a basic cable or high budget AVOD series) the MBA’s span provision will not apply.
+In those instances, you and your reps can often negotiate for overscale span protections or a deal with a weekly rate to ensure that you are paid appropriately for your work.
+Your deals can include a fixed weekly rate that you will be paid, specify a limit on the number of weeks you will work, or clarify that each episodic payment covers only 2.4 weeks (or some other specified number of weeks) per episode.
 These terms ensure that you receive your actual overscale pay instead of being worked for so long that you only make Guild minimum.

 3. Should you negotiate an overscale payment schedule?

-For writer-producers on episodic deals, companies often pay Guild minimum before the start of production.
+For writer-producers on episodic deals, companies often pay Guild minimum before production.
 That’s because the negotiated episodic fees in many writer deals are payable when episodes are “produced”—not written.
 Without express contractual language stating the timing of payment of your overscale compensation, you could be working at Guild minimum for a long time.
-With extended production schedules arising from COVID-19—and with more writing and producing services done prior to production—it is important to consider negotiating a contract with an overscale weekly rate or payment schedule that ensures overscale isn’t held until production and that your effective weekly rate is what you get paid each week.
+With more writing and producing services done prior to production, it is important to consider negotiating a contract with an overscale weekly rate or payment schedule that ensures overscale isn’t held until production and that your effective weekly rate isn’t amortized down to minimum.